dunglas/symfony-docker/README.md

 2. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 3. **Enjoy!**

+### Note for linux users

+If you work on linux and cannot edit some of the project files right after the first installation, you can run `docker-compose run --rm app chown -R $(id -u):$(id -g) .` to set yourselft as owner of the project files that were created by the docker container.

 ## Selecting a Specific Symfony Version

 Use the `SYMFONY_VERSION` environment variable to select a specific Symfony version.